-If you have TPD cover, you can make a TPD claim if something happens and you:
+If you have TPD cover, you can make a claim if you suffer an illness or injury and you:

-- won't work again in any occupation, or - can't do everyday working activities.
+- · won't work again in any occupation, or - · can't do everyday working activities.

 The Insurer will decide if you're eligible for a TPD payment.